 Most smartphones produce a fake shutter sound when you take a picture.
-This sound can be loud and annoying, especially when you’re trying to discreetly snap a picture.
+It can be loud and annoying, especially when you’re trying to discreetly snap a candid picture of a friend or a bunch of selfies.
 Getting rid of the shutter sound can be as easy as turning down the volume on some devices, whilst for others a little more effort may be involved.
-Find out how to disable the camera shutter sound on your Android device below.
+Find out how to turn off the camera shutter sound on your phone below.

-A word of caution: in some territories privacy laws make it illegal for anyone to turn off the camera shutter sound.
+Before you turn off the shutter sounds on your phone, here's a word of caution.
+In some territories, privacy laws make it illegal for anyone to turn off the camera shutter sound.
 Make sure that it is legal in your location before following any of the instructions below.

-Devices like the Nexus 5X and the Pixel run stock versions of Android.
+Devices like the the Pixel 3 run a stock version of Android.
 Stock Android doesn't have a camera setting for disabling the camera shutter sound.
 Instead, you will have to turn your notifications/alerts profile to silent, do not disturb or vibrate.
-This can be done using the volume keys on the side of your device that act as master volume controls.
-Newer devices which run near-stock Android tend to use the same method, so newer devices tend to be more intuitive.
+This can be done using the volume keys on the side of your device that act as master volume controls, or in the Sound section of the Settings menu.
+Newer devices which run near-stock Android tend to use the same intuitive method.

 On some older Sony Xperia devices, go to your camera app, tap the three dots (hamburger) icon menu, then the cog wheel, and set the Sound slider to Off to disable the shutter sound.